 With over 20 years of real-life, in-the-trenches business experience in the IT security space, Ajay is a seasoned veteran when it comes to introducing disruptive security brands to the Canadian market.
 He currently serves as the Vice-President and General Manager for Symantec Canada where he is on a mission to evangelize the importance for entities to stay ahead of the curve when it comes to architecting and operating their cyber security defenses.
 You can follow him on Twitter at @akssecure.

-Charles is a 12-year veteran of the information security industry, and currently serves as a Security Specialist for Forcepoint’s User Entity and Behavior Analytics group.
+Charles Keane is a 12-year veteran of the information security industry, and currently serves as a Security Strategist for Forcepoint’s User Entity and Behavior Analytics group.
 Charles is a recognized industry expert on data security and has worked extensively on solving complex security problems for both the public and private sector.
 Charles is an active participant in the security community, holding numerous certifications, including a CISSP, and has spoken in front of the UN Cybersecurity Sub-Council and the National Retail Federation.
-Prior to working with Forcepoint, Charles was part of Hewlett [...]
+Prior to working with Forcepoint, Charles was part of [...]

 Security Executive, IBM Canada